-Migrating to HubSpot CMS: An SEO Walkthrough for New Users
+Migrating To HubSpot CMS: An SEO Walkthrough For New Users

 The Takeaway

-Any migration or redesign project is going to take months of planning, implementation, and optimization.
+Any migration or redesign project will take months of planning, implementation, and optimization.

-Though HubSpot has a higher sticker price from an ongoing hosting/subscription perspective than other CMS, there are a number of embedded features and support that would replace the need for additional hosting, CDN, security, and ongoing IT requests for CMS updates.
+Though HubSpot has a higher sticker price (in the Professional and Enterprise tiers) compared to other open-source CMSs, there are a number of embedded features and customer support that would replace the need for additional hosting, CDN, security, and ongoing IT requests for CMS updates.

-Advanced SEO professionals may still want technical SEO, link building, and keyword research tools.
+Additionally, HubSpot CMS Hub Free and Starter tiers are a more affordable option and provide a solution for brands with websites smaller than 50 pages.

-But for most generalist marketers, HubSpot CMS has all of the foundational content publishing, integration, and analytics tools needed for a successful migration or redesign project.
+As of April 2023, HubSpot CMS Hub is the top-rated CMS according to G2 (out of 353 CMSs) based on satisfaction and market presence.